 2. Get on Google My Business

-Google My Business is like a social network for businesses, and if you’re not on there you’re missing out.
+Google My Business is like a social network for local businesses.
+It’s a crucial part of small business marketing and, if you’re not on there, you’re missing out.

 You can find out more about the importance of Google My Business in this guide.

-Google dominates search, so getting on Google My Places should be your priority.
+Google dominates search, so getting on Google My Business should be your priority.
 But one you’ve done that, you can set up profiles on other social networks if you haven’t already done so.

 Bing Places for Business is one you should consider, as that’s where Bing Maps draws its data from.

 Facebook is also a popular destination for people searching for local businesses, so you should consider setting up a page for your business if you haven’t already done so.